DeFiGeek Community Japan (TXJP) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 DeFiGeek Community Japan Historical Price

-According to the latest data gathered on DeFiGeek Community Japan live price page, the current price of DeFiGeek Community Japan is 23.44USD.
+According to the latest data gathered on DeFiGeek Community Japan live price page, the current price of DeFiGeek Community Japan is 21.44USD.
 The circulating supply of DeFiGeek Community Japan(TXJP) is

 In the past 24 hours, DeFiGeek Community Japan has shown a price movement of